 Letters of intent are more commonly used in business transactions than for personal legal issues.
+However, they can be used in any situation where two parties intend to work together and want to agree on the broad issues before resolving the finer points.

 Most commonly, they are used where: